 - Titan Dynamics strongly recommends the use of Arduplane for all our models.
-If you encounter an issue in flight, the data logs Ardupilot creates are invaluable for finding the root cause of any issue and increasing future chances of success. - Give all control surfaces +- 30 degrees or more throw. - CG is marked under the wing and should be adhered to within ±10mm. - The marked CG position is already tuned for best aerobatic performance.
-Please do not try to experiment by deviating too far, as this airframe is hypersensitive to changes in CG, and thereby pitch stability. - Add duct tape or other abrasion resistant material to the bottom of the fuselage to increase durability if landing on rough surfaces.
+If you encounter an issue in flight, the data logs Ardupilot creates are invaluable for finding the root cause of any issue and increasing future chances of success. - Give all control surfaces +- 30 degrees or more throw. - CG is marked under the wing and should be adhered to within ±10mm. - Add duct tape or other abrasion resistant material to the bottom of the fuselage to increase durability if landing on rough surfaces.